Have you ever wondered just who your ancestors were and they came from? Have you ever been curious to know your roots?

 Everything these days seems to be on the Internet.
 Every week new records are uploaded by the popular genealogy search sites, such as Ancestry, FindMyPast, and MyHeritage.

-They always seem to be competing with each other in order to bring you, their members, as many new records as they possibly can.
+They always seem to be competing with each other to bring you, their members, as many new records as they possibly can.

 We get access to more and more information that we can use for our research.

-From these sites you will get vital records such as birth, marriage and death certificates.
-These records are a stable of any genealogy search website and can really help to grow your family tree.
+From these sites, you will get vital records such as birth, marriage, and death certificates.
+These records are a stable of any genealogy search website and can help to grow your family tree.

 Other kinds of records